-2.6.0 Value Based Healthcare Committee: Shall consist of a chair and 10 members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+2.6.0 Value Based Healthcare Committee: Shall consist of a chair, co-chair and an open number of, but no less than five (5), members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+The committee shall include the immediate past chair for a one-year term for continuity.
 The function of the committee is to establish the best evidence-based protocol for a variety of procedures for skull base patients by evaluating both the surgical literature and non-surgical literature.

-2.7.0 Research Committee: Shall consist of two co-chairs and an open number of members whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+2.7.0 Research Committee: Shall consist of two co-chairs and an open number of members, but no less than five (5), whose term of office shall be three years with alternating and overlapping appointments, and the option for one renewal to the committee.
+The committee shall include the immediate past chair for a one-year term for continuity.
 Shall oversee, design, review, approve and coordinate scientific activities relative to the diagnosis and treatment of disorders of the skull base.
 The committee will report its activities to the Board of Directors.

 2.7.1 Review of all requests to send out research surveys to membership for appropriateness, readability and scientific content.
 The Research Committee will make recommendations to the NASBS President whether to send such surveys to the NASBS membership.
 This service will be free of charge for NASBS members but fees may be charged for non-members.